michaelglenister/MODE-TASK/docs/source/nma_use.rst

 Mean square fluctuation
 -------------------------------

-Calculates and Returns Diagonals of Correlated Matrix for a given set of modes
+Calculates and returns diagonals of correlated matrix for a given set of modes.

-Lets say that the user has performed NMA on two coarse grained models of the same protein and now wants to compare to see if the additional coarse graining decreased the accuracy.
+Lets say that the user has performed NMA on two coarse grained models of the same protein, and now wants to compare to see if the additional coarse graining decreased the accuracy.
 If we obtain the same mean square fluctuations for each residue then in each model then we can say that the results are comparable regardless of the coarse graining level.
-But obviously must compare only the residues that are common in each model. hence we specify commonResidues
+But obviously must compare only the residues that are common in each model. hence we specify common residues

 **Command:** ::